Formation and Evolution of the Spin-Charge-Entangled Screening Cloud in the Majorana-Kondo System: Pseudospin polarization and the SCE breakdown

-Now we turn to the pseudospin polarization term $H^\prime_2 = h_U L_z$.
-This term can be introduced by an external Zeeman field, or emerges from the asymmetry of the Hubbard-$U$ at the QD.
-This term breaks the ${\rm SU}_{\bf L}(2)$ symmetry, but preserves the topological degeneracy, which can be directly seen from the \(\frac{1}{2}{\rm ln2}\) plateau of \(S_{\rm imp}\) in Fig. 4(b) at low temperatures even for a large \(h_U\).
+Now we turn to the pseudospin polarization term \(h L^z\).
+This term can be introduced by an external Zeeman field, or emerges from the particle-hole asymmetry of the QD~\cite{appendix}.
+This term breaks the \({\rm SU}_{\bf L}(2)\) symmetry, but preserves the topological degeneracy, which can be directly seen from the \(S_{\rm imp}(T)=\frac{1}{2}{\rm ln2}\) plateau in Fig.~\ref{fig:gb}(a) even for a large \(h\).
+The spectrum of the MZM-QD subsystem is demonstrated in Fig.~\ref{fig:setup}(d).